-- Completion of all required and elective courses at the graduate level, accumulating at least 51 credit hours for the School Track or 60 credit hours for the Clinical Mental Health Track, with a cumulative grade point average of 3.0 or higher. - Completion of the following pre-candidacy courses with a grade of B or better: COUN 5640 and 5670.
-Students must successfully pass the Comprehensive Examinations (Part 1-Objective and Part 2- Essay). - Students must successfully complete a Practicum (Field Experience) of 100 clock hours and an Internship of 600 clock hours (school) or 900 clock hours (clinical mental health). - Students in the School Counseling Program must pass the Illinois School Counselor Content-Area Test and must have already passed the Test of Academic Proficiency (TAP).
+- Completion of all required and elective courses at the graduate level, accumulating at least 51 credit hours for the School Track or 60 credit hours for the Clinical Mental Health Track, with a cumulative grade point average of 3.0 or higher. - Students must successfully pass Comprehensive Examinations (Part 1-Objective and Part 2-Essay). - Completion of all clinical courses (COUN 5790, 5950, 5990/5991) with a grade of B or better. - Acceptance into candidacy before completing clinical courses.
+Completion of all clinical courses (COUN 5790, 5950, 5990 or 5991) with a grade of B or better.
+Students must successfully complete a Practicum (Field Experience) of 100 clock hours and an Internship of 600 clock hours (school) or 900 clock hours (clinical mental health). - Students in the School Counseling Program must pass the Illinois School Counselor Content-Area Test prior to internship and must have already passed the Test of Academic Proficiency (TAP).
+All degree requirements must be completed within six years.